Autonomy Reshapes How Personalization Affects Privacy Concerns and Trust in LLM Agents: Discussion

+Two directions are worth considering when selecting such delegation moments.
+First, different contexts may involve different categories of risk (e.g., financial disclosure in family discussions versus reputational concerns in professional settings), calling for context-sensitive delegation criteria.
+Second, individual differences shape where the boundaries of acceptable autonomy lie.
+For example, our results show that users with higher AI literacy reported greater trust and willingness to use, while those with higher personal agency reported lower privacy concern (see~\cref{app:supplementary-rq1} for details), providing actionable guidance for tailoring autonomy designs to different user groups.

-In addition to designing agent autonomy to improve subjective perceptions as discussed in~\autoref{sec: discussion-2} (e.g., reducing privacy concerns and increasing trust), we emphasize the importance of supporting effective human oversight of privacy leakage.
-As shown in~\autoref{fig:heatmap-sensitivity}, only 62.7\% of participants in Basic personalization condition recognized that the LLM agent’s responses contained information that they had just reported as sensitive and wanted to keep private.
-This means that even if the remaining 37.3\% were given privacy control, they would fail to identify privacy leakage and such control mechanisms can fall short in practice.
-Notably, the rate of sensitive-information recognition improved in the Intermediate autonomy condition compared with both Full and No autonomy.
-This further shows that Intermediate autonomy, which features a pre-selection mechanism that interrupts users only when sensitivity is likely, not only enhances subjective perceptions but also improves objective oversight efficacy.
-In this way, Intermediate autonomy provides an opportunity to gather meaningful user feedback (e.g., through user oversight behaviors), which can then support model personalization approaches such as reinforcement learning.
-Achieving perfect model alignment is far from straightforward, because privacy preferences are highly subjective~\cite{lee2025revealed}, contextual~\cite{zhang2024s}, dynamic and subject to change over time~\cite{goldfarb2012shifts}, and often difficult to elicit reliably~\cite{zhang2024privacy}.
+\textbf{Supporting effective human oversight for mitigating privacy risks.} Designing for perceived control is necessary but not sufficient, users must also be able to \emph{effectively} exercise the control they are given.
+In our study, only 62.7\% of participants in the full personalization condition recognized that the agent's responses contained information they had explicitly marked as sensitive (see~\autoref{fig:heatmap-sensitivity}).
+This means that even if the remaining 37.3\% were given controls, they would fail to identify privacy leakage, and such control mechanisms would fall short in practice.
+Notably, the rate of sensitive-information recognition improved under \iaterm{} compared to both full and no autonomy (\autoref{sec:results-rq2}), which features a pre-selection mechanism that interrupts users only when sensitivity is likely, not only enhances subjective perceptions but also improves objective oversight efficacy.
+This creates opportunities for gathering meaningful user feedback (e.g., through user oversight behaviors), which can then support model personalization approaches such as reinforcement learning.
+Achieving perfect model alignment is far from straightforward, because privacy preferences are highly subjective~\citep{lee2025revealed}, contextual~\citep{zhang2024s}, dynamic and subject to change over time~\citep{goldfarb2012shifts}, and often difficult to elicit reliably~\citep{zhang2024privacy}.
 These autonomy-supported feedback approaches may therefore be more practical than aiming for static, perfect alignment with individual users, while still moving systems closer to what users expect.